 Buying a German Shepherd Protection Dog

 Now you know how easy and possible it is to bring a new pup into your home.
-At Scott’s Police K9, we have many Belgian Malinois and German Shepherd protection dogs for sale in California.
+At Scott’s K9, we have many Belgian Malinois and German Shepherd protection dogs for sale in California.

 Simply call us to discuss details about your personal guard dog needs.
 We would love to match you up with your ideal friend and protector.